mayank-suman/Finite-State-Machine-mode-three/README.md

 # Finite-State-Machine-mode-three

-The solution can be found `index.js` and tests are found in `index.test.js`.
+The solution can be found in `index.js` and tests are found in `index.test.js`.

 This solution implements a generic `FiniteStateMachine` class that can be used to create various FSMs.
 The `createModThreeFSM` function creates an FSM specifically for the mod-three problem.
 The `modThree` function uses this FSM to calculate the remainder when dividing the binary number by three.